rt_misc.h, this function raises

 a signal to indicate a runtime anomaly.
 It is not part of the C

-library standard, but is supported by the ARM C library as an extension.
+library standard, but the ARM C library supports it as an extension.

 is an integer that holds the signal number.

 is an integer, string constant or variable that provides additional information about the circumstances that the signal was raised in, for some kinds of signal.

 If the user has configured the handling of the signal by calling

 the action specified by the user.
 That is, either to ignore the

 signal or to call the user-provided handler function.
 Otherwise,